MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-index-schema.md

     print(f"{result.name} created")
     ```

 1. For an index schema that more closely mimics structured content, you would have separate indexes for parent and child (chunked) fields.
-You would need index projections to coordinate the indexing of the two indexes simultaneously.
+You would need [index projections](index-projections-concept-intro.md) to coordinate the indexing of the two indexes simultaneously.
 Queries execute against the child index.
-Query logic includes a lookup query, using the parent_idto retrieve content from the parent index.
+Query logic includes a lookup query, using the parent_idt  retrieve content from the parent index.

    Fields in the child index: